 5. Fuel Tax Credits (FTC)

 This is a tax which is applicable to all the fuel that is used for business purposes.
 It is applicable to a few types of businesses which use:

 - Heavy vehicles

 Keep in mind that some fuels are eligible for FTC while others are not.

-Apart from the above 8 business taxes in Australia, there are others as well.
-The main ones include the Luxury Car Tax (LCT) and Wine Equalization Tax which is commonly known as WET among masses.
+There are additional business taxes to the ones discussed in this article - the main ones include the Luxury Car Tax (LCT) and Wine Equalization Tax which is commonly known as WET among masses.